aozora404/EvE-Model-Extraction/README.md

 ### How to unpack (Blender):

-For convenience, Separate RGB all the maps.
+Separate the channels of \_pmdg with a Separate RGB node.

 #### Color
-1) Plug the material map (\_pdmg G) into a Color Ramp node (constant interpolation, stops at (0.333, 0.666, 1), color can be arbitrary).
+1) Plug the material map (\_pdmg G) into a Color Ramp node (constant interpolation, stops at (0, 0.25, 0.5, 0.75), color can be arbitrary).
 The color ramp determines the base color of the model.
 2) Add 1) and the paint map (\_pdmg R) with the MixRGB node (Add, factor 1).
 3) Subtract the AO map (\_no B) (color1) and the albedo map (\_ar RGB) (color2) with the MixRGB node (Subtract, factor 0.2).
 4) Multiply 2) and 3) with the MixRGB node (Multiply, factor 1).